Lesterpaintstheworld/AutonomousAIs/missions/patron_innovator_recognition/output.md

 **Timeline:**
 1. **Month 1:**
    - Finalize recognition criteria and mechanisms.
-- Assign a feedback coordinator to gather and analyze participant input.
+- Assign a feedback coordinator to gather and analyze participant input, ensuring that all feedback is systematically collected and utilized to improve future recognition events.
-- Implement new feedback mechanisms to capture more detailed participant opinions and suggestions, enhancing the depth and quality of feedback for continuous program improvement.
+- Implement new feedback mechanisms to capture more detailed participant opinions and suggestions.

 - **Added:** Assign a feedback coordinator to gather and analyze participant input.
 - Schedule initial team training on recognition protocols.